Dog agility aces compete as Westminster show opens

 “And it’s kind of a pinnacle of dogdom to be at Westminster,” added Brickach, of Bristol, Rhode Island.

-Traditionally bred to herd livestock, “they’re used to turning on a dime” and can translate that skill to the agility course, Tom Gooding of Schenectady, New York, explained while waiting to compete with his Aussie, Lili Ann.

-Although dominated by purebreds, the contest is also open to mixed-breed dogs, and the top scorer gets a special prize.
-Some 27 contestants were in that mix this year, including Buster, a shih tzu/silky terrier blend that was brimming over with energy as a puppy.

-Owner Jackie Soccodato tried agility as an outlet for him.
-Six years later, she feels the sport works for both of them.
+Jackie Soccodato tried agility as an outlet for her energetic shih tzu/silky terrier puppy, Buster.
+Competing at Westminster six years later, she felt the sport works for both of them.

 “It gives me a goal.
 It gives him a goal,” said Soccodato, of New Rochelle, New York.
 And it’s “a great way to bond with your dog.”

 Like any athletes, the dogs have different strengths.
-Plenty, a golden retriever, takes to the weave poles, or zigzagging through a line of posts.
+Plenty, a golden retriever, takes to the weave poles, where dogs zigzag through a line of posts.

-Kie, a miniature schnauzer, doesn’t.
-But he digs the dog walk, a ramp-and-plank assembly.
-Owner Jim Murphy of Nashville thinks that’s because the poles require a certain amount of concentration, while Kie “really likes to go all-out.”
+Kie, a miniature schnauzer that made the final round, isn’t wild about the weave poles but digs the dog walk, a ramp-and-plank assembly, owner Jim Murphy of Nashville said.

-Darby, a Boston terrier, is into the A-frame, a steep, peaked ramp.
+Darby, a Boston terrier, is into the A-frame.
 Her least favorite thing?

-“She doesn’t like staying at the start line,” chuckles owner Nicole Davilli of Virginia Beach, Virginia.
+“She doesn’t like staying at the start line,” chuckled owner Nicole Davilli of Virginia Beach, Virginia.

-As the agility dogs showed their stuff in the rings, cats also had their day Saturday on the dog show’s sidelines.
+Cats also had their day Saturday on the show’s sidelines.
 A companion “Meet the Breeds” event, sponsored by the American Kennel Club and The International Cat Association, showcased both dogs and cats.